vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

      tag: v1.5.0
 ```

-Sample compatibility file after the updating the BoM version(new BoM which has images/components with CVE fixes for v1.5.0) is shown below.
-The new compatibility image would be pushed to image repository with updated tag( eg: **tkg/tkg-compatibility:v3**)
+Below is a new sample compatibility file after updating the BoM version (new BoM which has images/components with CVE fixes for v1.5.0).
+The new Compatibility Image would be pushed to an image repository along with an updated tag (e.g., **tkg/tkg-compatibility:v3**)

 ```yaml
 version: v3